A woman sitting at a table looking at statements

 • Advertising agencies

-• Re-doing work: Are you re-doing work due a personal error that could have been avoided (in this case it is not a billable hour)?
-Or is the client asking you to go in and change something that has previously been approved (in this case it is a billable hour)
+Re-doing work: Are you re-doing work due to a personal error that could have been avoided?
+If so, it is not billable.
+However, if the client asks you to change something that was previously approved, that time is billable.

-• Training: Will the training course benefit your entire business outside the scope of the client, or has the training course been specifically requested by the client (if it is the latter, than it does qualify as billable)
+Training: Is the training course beneficial to your entire business beyond the client's scope, or has the client specifically requested it?
+If the latter, it qualifies as billable.

-• Research and onboarding: If the research or onboarding task (such as proposals and pitches) were performed before the client has agreed to sign with you, you can not add those hours to their bill.
+Research and onboarding: If the research or onboarding tasks (such as proposals and pitches) were performed before the client agreed to hire you, those hours cannot be billed.

-• Internal meetings: Internal meetings within your organization can be tricky to navigate.
-If you are working on the project with a team, and you get work done that is within the scope of the contract, then you may bill for those hours.
-However if the team meeting discusses internal business, and only partially discusses the client’s project, and/or if the team gathers to discuss administrative tasks relating to the client’s project – these will not count as billable hours.
+Internal meetings: Internal meetings within your organization can be tricky.
+If you and your team work on the project and get tasks done within the scope of the contract, you may bill for those hours.
+However, if the meeting discusses internal business, only partially addresses the client’s project, or covers administrative tasks related to the client’s project, these hours are not billable.

 Before you track billable hours, ensure that you and your team are on the same page about your business's time tracking policy